 It’s important to determine whether any type of financial product is right for you before you apply.
 When it comes to secured personal loans, here are three points to keep in mind:

-- Loan amount tied to your assets value.
+Loan amount tied to the value of your assets.
 When you attach your asset to a secured loan it needs to be valued.
 This value will then be used to determine the loan amount you are offered.

 What assets can you secure to a personal loan?

-- Used car.
+Used car.
 Lenders will also let you purchase a used car up to 10 years old with a secured loan.
-However, the cars may need to be of a certain condition.
+However, the car may need to be of a certain condition.

 You have a few options when it comes to secured personal loans: